-Several years ago I took out an adjustable rate loan to buy a house in Seattle, Washington.
-The payments were very reasonable at the beginning, but a while ago they went up by a lot.
-There’s no way that I can afford them anymore and my home recently went into foreclosure.
+Several years ago, I took out an adjustable-rate loan to buy a house in Seattle, Washington.
+The payments were very reasonable initially, but a while ago, they went up by a lot.
+I can't afford them anymore, and my home recently went into foreclosure.
 I just found out about something called the "right of redemption" after a foreclosure sale in Washington, which might allow me to get my house back if the foreclosure goes through.
 How does this work?

-State law provides foreclosed homeowners with the right of redemption, but only under certain circumstances.
+You might get the chance to repurchase or "redeem" your home after losing it in a Washington foreclosure, although it's not likely.
+State law provides foreclosed homeowners with the right of redemption—but only under specific circumstances.
 If yours is like most foreclosures in Washington, you won't be able to get the house back by redeeming it after the sale.
-(This is explained in further detail below.)
+Washington's redemption laws are explained in further detail below.

-Judicial foreclosure.
+Judicial foreclosures.
 Following a judicial foreclosure sale, you can redeem within either:

-If you don't redeem the home within this time frame (called the redemption period), your right to get the house back this way expires.
+If you don't redeem the home within this time frame, called the "redemption period," your right to get the house back this way expires.
 After that, you won't have another opportunity to redeem your home.
-(Learn more general information about the right of redemption.)

-Judicial foreclosure of abandoned properties.
-If the court determines that you have abandoned the home for six months or more, you don't get a redemption period (Wash.
+Judicial foreclosures of abandoned properties.
+If the court determines that you've abandoned the home for six months or more, you don't get a redemption period.
+(Wash.
 Rev. Code Ann. § 61.12.093).

-If you have the right to redeem and you want to do so, you must reimburse the purchaser (the person or entity who bought it at the foreclosure sale) for the amount of the bid plus all other allowable charges after the sale, such as:
+To redeem (if you get that right), you must reimburse the person or entity who bought the home at the foreclosure sale for the amount of the bid, plus all other allowable charges after the sale, including:

 If you need help with the notice or have other questions about the procedure for redeeming the home, get help from a Washington attorney.

-If you want to keep your home and the foreclosure is nonjudicial, you'll need to figure out a way to do this before the sale.
-(Even with a judicial foreclosure, in most situations, it is better to take action before the foreclosure sale.)
-You may be able to:
+If you want to keep your home and the foreclosure is nonjudicial, you'll need to figure out how to do this before the sale.
+Even with a judicial foreclosure, it's better to take action before the foreclosure sale.